Result Representation and Formatting

 END %]

-More information and examples on the template toolkit in Features of Templates in A-Parser.
+More information and examples on the template engine in Features of templates in A-Parser.

 Examples

-Outputting competition per query (the count of results per query) for all search engine scrapers (
+Output of competition by query (number of results per query) for all search engine parsers (

 SE::Google,